TheTexta/obsidian-main/Corpus Callosum.md

-The bridging tissue which connects the left and right hemispheres of the [[cerebrum]]
+The bridging tissue which connects the left and right hemispheres of the [[Cerebrum]]